 How many miles around Lake Merritt?

-I keep hearing the lake distance is five miles around?
+I keep hearing the lake distance is five miles around from people?

 It’s only 3.1 miles!
 Which happens to be 5 kilometers.
 So maybe that’s why people keep saying five miles?

 The 3.1 miles is if you take the inner footpath and do the whole lake.
 But if you cheat and take the sidewalk and skip parts it’s only 2.7 miles.